COVID-19: We paid N2,000 each, forced to participate in vaccination exercise – Zamfara resident

 Although the Zamfara State government has not made any official statement regarding the exercise, there are insinuations among residents as many bluntly refuse to be vaccinated

-A businesswoman named Mary, who spoke to DAILY POST, said she operates her business in a plaza owned by the federal government and it was made compulsory for everyone there to be vaccinated.
+A businesswoman named Mary, who spoke to newsmen, said she operates her business in a plaza owned by the federal government and it was made compulsory for everyone there to be vaccinated.

 “I want to tell you now that the whole plaza was put under lock and key so that everyone must participate in the exercise” she lamented.